 Researchers rely on a suite of tools, from morphological to molecular, to identify species, strains, and lineages within a species.
 Molecular markers can be used for looking at variations at different taxonomic levels.
 Regions as 16s have been used to classify at the level of domains, other LSU and SSU have been used to clarify relationships from the rank of phylum to the rank of genus.
 Other regions such as mtDNA and the ITS region were proposed as genes that were able to delineate ranks from classes to species-subspecies (Coleman, 2003, Coleman, 2002) to the level that these markers are the most widely used markers in plants (Coleman, 2003, Coleman, 2009), fungi (Turenne, 1999; Blaalid et al, 2013), corals (Grajales et at, 2007) and oomycetes (Cooke et al. 2000, Landis and Gargas 2007, Robideau et al. 2011, Grunwald et al, 2011).
+Recently, the search for molecular markers that are able to identify species and behave as taxonomic barcodes has flooded the literature, as the discovery of a region that is able to identify any species is most valuable in situations of unknown species, sampling using environmental samples and identification of causal agents of diseases.

 Rapidly evolving markers can detect variation within species or even between populations.
 Microsatellite markers (simple sequence repeat; SSR) are one such marker.
 These are codominant markers that prime repeating sequences of 2 to 6 base pairs of DNA.
 Microsatellites have been widely used in population genetic studies, as they have advantages such as that they are locus-specific, codominant, highly polymorphic, and easily obtainable by PCR-based methodologies.
 With large-scale efforts to sequence genomes, such as the 1000 fungal genomes project, the ability to develop diagnostic markers is easier and many times have already been developed.
 In addition, PCR-based approaches and technology are accessible by scientists worldwide.
 Thus, the major barrier in identifying species, strains, and lineages, is access to a curated database that provides a standard for comparison.

 Online curated databases exist for commonly used molecular markers, such as the ITS2 database.
-There are also general online databases for several organisms, such as FungiDB for fungal and fungal-like species, EuPathDB for eukaryotic organisms, and Phytophthora-DB for species in the genus Phytophthora.
+There are also general online databases for several organisms, such as FungiDB (Stajich et al, 2012) for fungal and fungal-like species, EuPathDB (Aurrecoechea C, et al., 2007) for eukaryotic organisms, and Phytophthora-DB (?) for species in the genus Phytophthora.
 For markers such as microsatellites, there are few online databases that are specific for model organisms or economically important organisms, such as the Human SSRD database (Subramanian et al, 2003), the cotton marker database (Blenda et al, 2006) and the SSR database for cereals and legumes (Jayashree et al, 2006).
 Unfortunately, these databases do not provide customizable elements beyond the identification of the strain/cultivar/population.

 Labs routinely develop organism-specific databases and analyses that are shared with other researchers.
 However, simply sharing the database puts the burden of data analysis on researchers that may not have the proper background to perform the analyses or lack computational resources to perform these analyses.
 Our goal in this paper was to use openly available online resources to create a customized, organism-specific website database that provides a standardized approach to species and strain identification.
 We illustrate the capabilities of this approach to online database development with two notorious plant pathogens in the genus Phytophthora.